PrimeLens/My-notes-on-setting-up-a-Basic-Ruby-on-Rails-5-app-for-Linux-osX-with-Heroku-deploy/README.md

     $ git remote        # check the heroku remote is added
     $ git push heroku master

+#### Github to Heroku CI Integration

+- create a branch called staging
+- in Heroku create an app using hte dashboard
+- then in that app go to Deploy > Deploy method > Github
+- hit Connect to GitHub and authorize the application
+- hit Enable Automatic Deploys
+- check box "Wait for CI to pass before deploy" if you want to have tests pass before deploy (see heroku and github docs)

-IMPORTANT you must also run the migrate command to create the table in the db
+### IMPORTANT run the db migrate command
+You must do this once the first time you deploy to create the table in the db.
+I did this by adding the remote locally and running it locally

     $ heroku run rake db:migrate

+Now when you go to see the app it will say _The page you were looking for doesn't exist._ and this is normal the Rails app is running!!<br/>
+For an explanation why you see that message see here [http://stackoverflow.com/questions/17964830/where-is-the-default-welcome-aboard-page-located-in-my-app](http://stackoverflow.com/questions/17964830/where-is-the-default-welcome-aboard-page-located-in-my-app)

+#### _NEXT WE ARE GOING TO BUILD OUT THE RAILS APP_